A little about National Dish:

-Food poverty in the mighty, we don’t need the EU, Great Britain is incredible to imagine.
+Food poverty in the mighty, we don’t need the EU, Great Britain is incredible to imagine and it’s going to get worse with the war in Ukraine.
 I remember as a child, before Foodbanks, sometimes not having food.
-I thought the lack of material things, such as clothing and toys was the impoverished part of my life, but it was also food.
+I thought the lack of material things, such as clothing and toys was the only impoverished part of my life, but it was also food.

-I came from a broken home with my mother holding down 3 jobs with zero support from my father – basically a sperm donor.
-So what, we were poor?
+Like so many, I came from a broken home with my mother holding down 3 jobs with zero support from my father, we were poor and living in poverty.
 There are thousands of families still suffering this in Britain and Foodbanks are helping over half a million, that’s half a MILLION children – and it’s getting worse.
-This shouldn’t be happening in this country, we’re supposed to be helping other countries with food for goodness sake.
+This shouldn’t be happening in this country, or any country.

 You can learn more about Foodbanks here.

 I’ll use booze a lot, but the alcohol will be cooked out anyway.
-I’ll be replacing the carbs with courgette/zucchini, cauliflower rice, carrot or kohlrabi noodles and anything else I can think of.
+Sometimes I’ll replace the carbs with courgette/zucchini, cauliflower rice, carrot or kohlrabi noodles and anything else I can think of.